 Why the new Journal?

-There are two main reasons; to produce a body of literature that is clinically relevant and to make this knowledge freely accessible to all.
-Journals have shown trend to move towards a more rigid framework of scientific publications, meanwhile losing the focus that Journals are meant to directly influence and improve patient care.
+1. To produce a body of literature that is clinically relevant and to make this knowledge freely accessible to all.
+Journals have shown a trend to move towards a more rigid framework of scientific publications, meanwhile losing the focus that Journals are meant to directly influence and improve patient care.

 Scope of the Journal